Māori All Blacks stun sloppy Ireland in their tour opener

 After Sullivan had defused a dangerous bomb and put the attack on the front foot, Ioane spotted a gap and scythed through the defence, releasing Stevenson to finish well down the right sideline.

-An opportunistic Brad Weber soon made the most of more disciplinary woes to grab the third, before an elusive Stevenson set up the fourth on the stroke of halftime - although his errant pass on the counter still required a bit of work from Billy Harmon and Cullen Grace to finish.
+An opportunistic Brad Weber soon made the most of more disciplinary woes to grab the third, before an elusive Stevenson set up a counter-attacking fourth for Cullen Grace.

+"We scored some great tries," said coach Clayton McMillan.
+"I just have to applaud our guys for having the courage to play Māori rugby - give it a bit of air and express yourselves.

+"Ireland will be disappointed to have given so many penalties away early on, which gave us a lot of possession and territory that we were able to capitalise on.
+They did us some favours."

-Down 32-10, Ireland at least began the second spell like they were determined to exert some control, having found nothing of the sort in the opening 40 minutes.
+Down 32-10 at the break, Ireland at least played the second spell like they were determined to exert some control and take something positive into Saturday.

-They ensured the half began at the right end of the field and seriously challenged the hosts' ability to withstand waves of pressure.
+They ensured the half was spent largely at the right end of the field and they seriously challenged the hosts' ability to withstand waves of pressure.

-But that was an examination the Māori passed, as the Irish failed their own test to craft something different once they had been blunted up front.
+But that was an examination the Māori passed, conceding only Gavin Coombes' try with 15 minutes remaining to take a 1-0 lead in the series ahead of next month's second match in Wellington.

-Before long, they had again been turned around, and time began to tick away.
-Only 15 minutes remained when Gavin Coombes burrowed over to reduce the deficit to 15 points, and there never threatened to be a message-sending revival ahead of Saturday's showdown.

 Māori All Blacks 32 (Zarn Sullivan, Shaun Stevenson, Brad Weber, Cullen Grace tries; Josh Ioane 2 pens, 3 cons)